ResponsiblyUnranked/PythonSoftwareDesign/src/design_patterns/command/README.md

 To implement the command pattern you would usually need the following:

-- An abstract base class to act as a template for all commands
+- An interface for your command(s)
-- A concrete command class which inherits the above ABC
+- A concrete command class which follows the above interface
 - A 'receiver' for the command which performs the application logic
 - An 'invoker' which executes commands